benderjs/benderjs/README.md

 In order to configure Bender.js for your project, you need to create a configuration file.

-Use `bender init` to create Bender configuration file and local `.bender/` directory.
+Use `bender init` command to create Bender configuration file and local `.bender/` directory.

 Below is an empty config file.